 For more info on Samsung’s Nexus 10, including our review, click here!
 Remember to watch for price drops on this one, as it’s likely to be replaced by a newer version in the coming months ahead (November, 2013 onwards)

-While LG might not be a name associated with tablets, they still are one to watch.
-The 8.3 inch G Pad features a very compelling feature set, and a beautiful 1920×1080 8.3 inch IPS LCD display.
-What’s particularly nice about the G Pad is that, much like the Nexus 7 (2013), it is able to be held by one hand, and still manages to fit a beautiful, crisp 1920×1200 resolution display.
+There’s a lot to like about the 8.3-inch LG G Pad, including its fast Snapdragon 600 CPU and its beautiful 1920×1080 resolution IPS display.
+What’s particularly nice about the G Pad is that, much like the Nexus 7 (2013), it is able to be held by one hand.

 We originally saw the Samsung Galaxy Note 10.1 back in 2012, but during the IFA 2013 trade show in Berlin, Germany, Samsung unveiled a successor, the Samsung Galaxy Note 10.1 2014 Edition.